gwatiyapJ/SiMiLyG/README.md

 Email: james@perdanauniversity.edu.my

 Description of Code:
-This is a Python code(s) designed to generate k-mers and write the output by either appending k-mer; Accession number and index number e.g.
+This is a Python code(s) designed to generate k-mers and write the output (in "AMONG format") by either appending k-mer; Accession number and index number e.g.
 A)
 MSDTGQMEE; AAK77753.1; 0000001